Dushanbe: Capital of the Tajik SSR

 During World War 2, the population of Dushanbe and Tajikistan swelled with 100,000 evacuees from the Eastern Front that led to the deployment of 17 hospitals in the city.
 The city's industry also greatly increased during the war, as the Soviets wanted to move critical infrastructure far behind enemy lines, and industries like textile manufacturing and food processing grew.
 In 1954, there were 30 schools in the city; a medical institute named after Avicenna; the Stalinabad Academy of Sciences; the University of Stalinabad, which was founded in 1947 and had 1,500 students; and the Stalinabad Pedagogical Institute for Woman, established on 1 September 1953.
 In 1960, gas supply reached the capital through a gas pipeline opened from Kyzyl to Tumxuk to Dushanbe.
 On 10 November 1961, as part of de-Stalinization, Stalinabad was renamed back to Dushanbe, the name it retains to this day.
 In 1960, under the leadership of Mahmudbek Narzibekov, the first zoo was built in the city.
 Later in the decade the mayor developed a plan to end the housing shortage and provide free apartments.

-The Nurek Dam, which would have been the tallest dam in the world, was completed 90 km south east of Dushanbe during the 1960s.
+The Nurek Dam, which was the tallest dam in the world at the time, was completed 90 km south east of Dushanbe during the 1960s.
 The Rogun Dam, upstream from Nurek Dam, was started in that period as well.
 They were both megaprojects meant to showcase Soviet innovation and development in Tajikistan.
 However, while the Nurek Dam was completed, the Rogun Dam was cancelled in the 1970s because of stagnating Soviet economic growth.
 On 2 August 1979, the population of Dushanbe reached 500,000, and it had the highest population growth rate in the Soviet Union.